 San Diego’s taco cred is well-established.
 From under-the-radar taquerias to well-known favorites, the city is bursting at the seams with great spots to score seasoned meat, fish, or veggies wrapped in a warm tortilla.
 Because life’s too short to eat less-than-extraordinary tacos, we tapped 10 San Diego chefs to name their favorite.
 Take a look to see which creations made the cut.
 Your to-eat list is about to get even longer.

-Chef Abe Botello of West Coast Tavern
+Picked by: Chef Abe Botello of West Coast Tavern

 Abe appreciates Sandbar’s modern twist on a classic fish taco, featuring grilled or fried mahi and a flour tortilla crusted with melted cotija cheese.
 “It comes with cabbage, salsa fresca, more cotija cheese, and tangy and spicy aioli to tie the whole taco together,” he says.
 Considering Sandbar has won DiningOutSD’s Fish Taco TKO Championship at the San Diego Bay Wine & Food Festival the last two years back-to-back, you can feel confident heading here to satisfy your next fix.